 Hotel Casa Familiar is run by a local woman named Christina who also runs the women’s co-operative shop downstairs.
 The shop is stocked with items made by local women and each piece has a tag on it with the name of the woman who made it.
 You can buy the traditional Todos Santos style pants and shirts here (more on that later) as well as more tourist-ready items like a beautiful yoga mat carrying bag made out of hand-loomed fabric in a traditional pattern.

 Todos Santos style

 With so much living Mayan culture in Guatemala, almost every region has its own distinct and colorful way of dressing.
 All of it is elaborate and and almost universally worn, even among the men who, in most cultures, are the first ones to make the switch to boring old jeans and a t-shirt.

-The younger generation is starting to customize their outfits with touches like an extra droopy homeboy fit to the pants and international brand names embroidered on.
-It was fun to see this creativity and even more fun to imagine a 15-year-old in Todos Santos explaining to his mother why he wants her to stitch a Nike logo onto the
+The younger generation is starting to customize their outfits with touches like an extra droopy homeboy fit to the pants and international brand names embroidered onto shirts.
+It was fun to see this creativity and even more fun to imagine a 15-year-old in Todos Santos explaining to his mother why he wants her to stitch a Nike swoosh onto the back of his shirt.

 By the way, we recently read an interesting theory that “indigenous regional clothing” was actually imposed by the Spanish when they ruled the region as a way of knowing, at a glance, where a person came from based solely on what they were wearing.
 If you can support or debunk this theory let us know!